Lang Hy FCCA, assurance services partner with PwC Cambodia, is focusing his energy and expertise on the country’s growing financial services sector

 ‘The main focus is commercial banks and microfinance,’ he explains.
 ‘I have very good experience of doing these kinds of audits and also providing consultation work, accounting advice, market research, dealing with mergers and acquisitions, and helping buyers and sellers see how they can close deals.
 I’ve been involved in a number of deals for mergers and acquisitions, helping interested buyers acquire industries here, including microfinance.’

-The financial services industry is booming in Cambodia, with the amount of outstanding loans hovering at around US$17bn last year.
+The financial services industry is booming in Cambodia, with the amount of outstanding loans hovering at around US$17bn in 2016.
 Still, Hy says that business management can be challenging for smaller, family-owned businesses, especially because their bookkeeping and financial reporting capacities are limited.
 However, entities are starting to recognise the value of having proper bookkeeping and financial reporting, with some now improving their standards up to the necessary level.

 ‘If a multinational company comes to Cambodia, they bring their resources and their experienced people,’ Hy explains.
 ‘For those entities, there’s no issue in terms of accounting and business management.